lxc/incus/doc/howto/incus_alias.md

 $
 ```

-If you add a new command alias with the name `shell`, you will be masking the built-in command alias.
+If you add a new command alias with the name `shell`, the new command alias will be masking the built-in command alias.
 That is, the Incus command-line client will be using your newly added alias instead and the built-in
 command alias will be hidden.
 When you remove the newly added alias `shell`, the built-in alias will appear again.